 When: Saturday, October 28, 2023 – 10 am to 2 pm

 Where: A comprehensive list of collection sites participating in DEA Take Back Day can be found here.

 * Helpful tip: The DEA does not currently take back needles, sharps or liquids of any kind.

 What is National Prescription Drug Take Back Day?

 According to the U.S. Department of Justice Drug Enforcement Administration (DEA), “The National Prescription Drug Take Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.”

 When Does National Prescription Drug Take Back Day Occur?

 The DEA hosts National Prescription Drug Take Back Days twice a year (in April and October).

 Why is National Prescription Drug Take Back Day important?

-Most people who abuse prescription opioids get them for free from a friend or relative (CDC).
-Also, a common misperception among youth is that prescription drugs are safer or less harmful than other drugs.
-In the past year, 2/3 of teens who misused pain relievers report that they got them from family and friends, including their home’s medicine cabinets (SAMHSA).
+Most people who misuse prescription opioids get them for free from a friend or relative (SAMHSA).
+In fact, a majority of teens who have misused pain relievers report that they got them from family and friends, including their home’s medicine cabinets (SAMHSA).
+A common misperception among youth is that prescription drugs are safer or less harmful than other drugs.
 The best way to ensure your prescription drugs are not used in a way that is unsafe or illegal is to dispose of them.